giacecco/railsponsibility/README.md

 ... and others who did not leave their contacts! :-( In the picture are, from left to right, giacecco, andylolz, mz2 and, standing, dasmoth.
 Sorry we don't have a better one.

-##Joint Open Data Hackathon
+###Joint Open Data Hackathon

 ![Team photo](images/joint_open_data_hackathon.jpg)

 Railsponsibility went on to win the [UK Cabinet Office](https://www.gov.uk/government/organisations/cabinet-office), [Stride](http://www.stride-project.com/) and [Network Rail](http://www.networkrail.co.uk/)'s "Joint Open Data hackathon" on 18 March 2014, as the best smart transport applications using data available from the sponsors' open data sources.

-##Today
+###Today

 The project awoke again on 31/3/14 for additional development by Giacecco focusing exclusively on gathering train arrival data (not only delayed trains).
 The software has been re-written from the ground-up to be production- rather than hackathon-quality.
 He also migrated from Stride to [Transport API](http://transportapi.com/) first and then directly to Network Rail's ["Data Feed" service](https://datafeeds.networkrail.co.uk/ntrod/login), as there is no reason to add more points of failure to the already long chain between the source data and the software.

 ##Licence

-The *railwaycodes_org_uk.csv* file is a scrape of the "CRS, NLC, TIPLOC and STANOX Codes" section of the ["Railway Codes and other data"](http://www.railwaycodes.org.uk/) website by Phil Davies, obtained by running the [*tools/railwaycodes_org_uk_scrape.js*](tools/railwaycodes_org_uk_scrape.js) script.
+The 'railwaycodes_org_uk' database is built by scraping the "CRS, NLC, TIPLOC and STANOX Codes" section of the ["Railway Codes and other data"](http://www.railwaycodes.org.uk/) website by Phil Davies.
+The data is created by running the [*tools/railwaycodes_org_uk_scrape.js*](tools/railwaycodes_org_uk_scrape.js) script.
 We have contacted him to verify the licensing for the data, that appears to be collated from OGL-ed sources.
-It was last scraped on 13 April 2014.
+It was last scraped on 21 April 2014.

 ![Creative Commons License](http://i.creativecommons.org/l/by/4.0/88x31.png "Creative Commons License") This work and all the data collected in the context of *Railsponsibility* is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).
 By contributing software or data to the project you are subscribing to the terms of this licence.